Public Courses – Fall 2025

 hebrew language

-Two sections, one taught by Rabbi Fern Feldman and the other taught by Michal Nachmany
+There will be two sections, one taught by Rabbi Fern Feldman and the other taught by Dr. Marian Broida.

 BACK TO TOP